+Care should also be taken when casting and retrieving lines in proximity to other users.
+We also ask that you discard of any unused bait and redundant tackle properly.
 Tackle losses are common in exposed rocky marks and in other popular areas such as Hobbs Point.
-Rotten bottom rigs will help to reduce losses and the effects of ghost fishing and taking rubbish home will reduce the effect of litter.
+Rotten bottom rigs will help to reduce losses and ghost fishing while taking any rubbish home will reduce the effect of litter.
 A local group of divers, Neptune's Army of Rubbish Cleaners (NARC), set up a group to help address the problem of lost tackle and general rubbish and carry out underwater cleanups around Pembrokeshire.
 On a single trip to one site 235kg of lead weights were recovered along with the associated traces.

 When fishing within the waterway you should ensure that you are fully aware of local legislation and restriction before taking fish.
-The Welsh Assembly Government (WAG) Fisheries office is responsible for managing the welsh fisheries.
-As such they have a number of statutory Instruments and restrictions in place within the limits of the waterway.
+The Welsh Government (WG) Fisheries office is responsible for managing the welsh fisheries.
+As such they have a number of Statutory Instruments and restrictions in place within the limits of the waterway.
 These instruments set minimum size limits, denote restricted areas and the periods the restrictions apply as well as detailing regulations on the methods used for catching fish including netting and potting.
 For more information visit the Welsh Government's website.

 The Bass (specified areas) (Prohibition of Fishing) Order 1999 also places restrictions on fishing for Bass in the area enclosed south of a line drawn from the eastern end of the Valero jetties to the foreshore at Llanreath and above the Cleddau Bridge.
 The restrictions apply to fishing from a boat and prohibits the use of sandeels as bait during within these areas between 31 April and 1st November.